FusionAuth/fusionauth-site/site/_posts/2021-01-25-oggeh-fusionauth.md

 **Dan:** How do you use FusionAuth?
 OAuth?
 User management?
 Social sign-on?
 Something else?

-**Ahmed:** As we speak, FusionAuth manages and authenticates our users to use OGGEH Cloud Platform tools (Cloud Apps, Cloud CMS, Cloud Stats, .. etc).
+**Ahmed:** As we speak, FusionAuth manages and authenticates our users to use OGGEH Cloud Platform tools (Cloud Apps, Cloud CMS, Cloud Stats and others).
 As well as a separate tenant/customer for each cloud app that requires its user authentication at the frontend (like e-commerce apps).

 We prefer OpenID Connect and OAuth 2.0 for the implementation.
 At the moment, we use both Authorization Code and Implicit flows for the authentication of our platform tools, and only Implicit flow on cloud apps (since they're progressive web apps).